What is ps command in Linux?

 - TTY is the type of terminal user is logged in to. pts means pseudo terminal

-- TIME gives you for how long the process has been running
+- TIME gives you how long the process has been running

 - CMD is the command that you run to launch the process

-Now this doesn’t really provide any real, useful information.
-Let’s see some better examples of ps command:
+Now, this doesn’t really provide any real, useful information.
+Let’s see some better examples of the ps command:

 1. See all your running process

-If you want to see all the processes run by you, you can use the ps command with option x like this:
+If you want to see all the processes run by you, you can use the ps command with options x like this: